 State borders can be moved:

-Vote YES to send a message to state legislatures to look into the possibility of moving the Oregon/Idaho border to include rural Oregon into Idaho.
+Vote YES to send a message to state legislatures to look into the possibility of moving the Oregon/Idaho border to include eastern Oregon into Idaho.
 If the Oregon and Idaho Legislatures eventually sign a deal on the details of how transferring counties to Idaho will be handled, they will most likely give the area affected a chance to approve or veto the deal in another vote.
 Such a deal would grandfather-in state licenses and PERS, assign certain Oregon state property to Idaho, etc.

 We would welcome the creation of a new state, or kicking Portland out of this state, but that would add two Republicans to the US Senate.
-That means that Democrats in the Oregon Legislature would never allow it.
+That means that Democrats in the Oregon Legislature and Congress would never allow it.
 Even if they become a minority sometime, they could still walk out of the Legislature to stop it.
 They are more likely to let us join Idaho.
 A SurveyUSA poll of northwestern Oregonian voters found support for that in January.

 “I do not blame people for saying ‘lets go someplace where A) we are listened to, B) we’re understood, and C) people aren’t trying to take stuff away from us.’”
 Rep. Cliff Bentz, July 2021

 Idaho doesn’t have a homelessness problem; Oregon’s keeps growing.
 Idaho doesn’t restrict the building of new homes.

 We’d save money being a part of Idaho.